 #What internet speed does Netflix require on a smart TV?

 Netflix needs at least 3 Mbps for 720p HD, 5 Mbps for 1080p Full HD, and 15 Mbps for 4K Ultra HD.
-These are per-stream minimums, so if two people watch Netflix simultaneously, you’ll need double those speeds.
-I recommend testing your actual speed at speedtest.net rather than relying on what your ISP advertises.
+These are per-stream minimums, so two simultaneous Netflix streams require double those speeds.
+Test your actual speed at speedtest.net rather than relying on your ISP’s advertised rate.

 #Why does Netflix keep buffering only on my TV but not my phone?